 Interesting side note: recently I wanted to purchase a digital copy of A Project Guide to UX Design by Russ Unger.
 I went to the iTunes store, and found the book for $27.99 – ouch.
 I already own the physical book, so I really didn’t want to pay almost thirty bucks for a duplicate book.
 I then looked on Amazon – and found a copy of the exact same book in Kindle version for $17.59.
 Out of curiosity, I emailed Russ (a friend of mine) and asked him if it mattered from whom I purchased.
 He told me it really didn’t matter, but as an author he makes more from a digital book sale due to less overhead.

 Recently named iPad App of the Year, Flipboard takes your social media feeds and formats them into a really elegant magazine layout.
-You can port your Twitter, Facebook, Google Reader, Instagram and Flickr accounts into Flipboard and digitally flip through these in a great coffee-table book format personalized with your content.
+You can port your Twitter, Facebook, Google Reader, Instagram and Flickr accounts into Flipboard and digitally flip through these in a great coffee-table book format personalized with your content, so now you can buy Instagram views in a more efficient way.
 You can also choose from hundreds of other free publications (my non-designer / tech nerd ones include The New Yorker, FFFFound and Bon Appetit) to fill out your ever-changing personal Flipboard publication.

 Allows you to administer your WordPress powered website right from your iPad.
 You can moderate comments, create new posts and pages (or edit existing ones), and even upload images & video.
 I wouldn’t recommend doing any heavy-lifting of site design through this app, but for day-to-day maintenance of a blog it’s pretty slick.